slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'We have two kinds of forecasters: The ones who don’t know and the ones who don’t know they don’t know.'*

 - as all the great questions. answers are always evolving
-- oftentimes, the most important decision that you will make is not whether or not you should start something, but whether or not you should stay with something.
+- the most important decision that you will make is not whether or not you should start something, but whether or not you should stay with something.
 - estimates are promises.
 What makes promises special is that once you promise something it is expected that you ACT upon realizing it.
 No one that has no ’skin in the game' should give estimates.

 What is the least painful way to X?